TheWorkoutDigest

 pull up bar exercises for abs

 Pull-up bars don’t get a lot of credit for being such versatile pieces of exercise equipment.
-Of course, you can use a pull-up bar to sculpt your lats and arms, but did you know you can also use them to improve your core strength?
+Ab workouts done on the pull-up bar appear simple but require diligence and good form to be beneficial.
+Pull-up bars become effective tools for ab exercises once you’ve grown accustomed to foundational exercises like the hanging knee and hanging leg raises.
+Of course, you can use a pull-up bar to sculpt your lats and arms, but pull-up bars improve core strength in many ways.

 1. Hanging Knee Raises